-Prioritized based on business need and technology dependencies, G6 Hospitality has also made significant progress in retiring their legacy Central Reservations System platform, being replaced by the advanced AWS cloud-based Distributed Reservations System with AboveProperty.
+Prioritized based on business needs and technology dependencies, G6 Hospitality has also made significant progress in retiring their legacy Central Reservations System platform, being replaced by the advanced AWS cloud-based Distributed Reservations System with AboveProperty.
 This platform includes an advanced, cloud-native core for rates and availability, revenue management optimization, property content, and call center application.
 While this significant transition of their core reservations environment is not yet complete, G6 Hospitality is already experiencing positive impacts from the speed, resiliency, and flexibility of this advanced platform.
 In addition, G6 continues to build out other foundational services to AWS.

 When G6 Hospitality launched its IT 2.0 program, it identified and documented all business objectives and metrics that would be critical to measuring return on investment.
 As a result of G6 Hospitality’s detailed planning effort, the benefits of its new AWS-based systems are manifold.